Values, Voice and Virtue: Reception

+Sunder Katwala suggested that Goodwin employs evidence selectively and argued that "The wish to rebut one-dimensional caricatures of the [pro-Brexit] Leave tribe is a valid one, but Goodwin is not above dishing out caricatures of the other half of the country all the same."
 Former Conservative cabinet minister David Willetts criticized the book for being almost entirely about "culture war" issues and lacking serious engagement with arguments about economic pressures.
-Nick Pearce and Gerry Hassan also separately noted this lack of focus on economic conditions, while Payne called this "where Goodwin's critique is most lacking", arguing that low growth is as responsible for political polarization as cultural divisions.
-Hassan also criticised the book' failure include even a single sentence on Scotland, Wales or Northern Ireland: "Goodwin, it turns out, is not really talking about “British politics” on populism.
+Nick Pearce and Gerry Hassan also separately noted this lack of focus on economic conditions, while Payne called this "where Goodwin's critique is most lacking", arguing that low economic growth is as responsible for political polarization as cultural divisions.
+Hassan also criticised the book's failure to include a single sentence on Scotland, Wales or Northern Ireland: "Goodwin, it turns out, is not really talking about "British politics" on populism.
 Rather he is talking about English populism.
-Critically and unstated, Goodwin poses this English populism as speaking for and representing Britain, without once noting the fissures and tensions that brings forth."
+Critically and unstated, Goodwin poses this English populism as speaking for and representing Britain, without once noting the fissures and tensions that brings forth".

+Bortun summarizes that while the book has received both praise and criticism in mainstream and on social media, "one shortcoming of most reactions has been to treat the book as a scholarly work".
+Instead, he suggests, Goodwin uses "widely accepted observations", such as the erosion of differences between the Conservative and Labour parties, a relative decline in social mobility and the rise of a broadly liberal middle-class, "to perform a series of logical and empirical leaps in the attempt to push a very transparent political agenda."
 Reviewing the book in the New Statesman, Oliver Eagleton was critical of it, arguing that Goodwin had become "part of the right-populist movement he once sought to explain".
 Similarly, Gerry Hassan wrote that "Goodwin has gone from an observer to a participant."
-Owen Worth, Head of the Department of Politics and Public Administration at the University of Limerick, praised the book's written style but argued that it "follows and repeats the same contradictions inherent within the ideologies of right-wing populist movements."
-Martin Shaw compared the book unfavourably with Goodwin's work a decade earlier, arguing that whereas he was previously working with "serious scholars, helping to produce some real research", in Values, Voice and Virtue "he’s finally gone solo and it shows."
-Shaw called the book "a debasement of social-scientific elite theory."
+Owen Worth, Head of the Department of Politics and Public Administration at the University of Limerick, argued the book lacked originality or depth and "follows and repeats the same contradictions inherent within the ideologies of right-wing populist movements."
+Martin Shaw compared the book unfavourably with Goodwin's work a decade earlier, arguing that whereas he was previously working with "serious scholars, helping to produce some real research", in Values, Voice and Virtue "he's finally gone solo and it shows."
+Shaw called the book "a debasement of social-scientific elite theory".